Deep Learning & General Machine Learning

 We have assembled some examples of machine learning projects being carried out at NERSC, in most cases including links to the codebase.
-These cover a variety of science areas, and in many cases showcase the use of Tensorflow optimised for the KNL architecture.
+These cover a variety of science areas, and in many cases showcase the use of Tensorflow optimized for the KNL architecture.

 - Using deep networks for HEP physics analyses